 Machine-made rugs, even nicer brands such as Karastan are simply that: machine made.
 They can be very pretty and quite functional, but they are not rightly comparable to a hand-made rug of any variety, and like most mass-produced home furnishings, are not generally considered to be works of art.
 You can tell a machine-made rug by examining the fringe.
 If it is sewn onto the rug, the piece is machine-made.

 Hand-tufted rugs are very deceptively named.
 A tufted rug is in no way a hand-made rug.
 Rather, a mechanized “gun” is used (albeit by a person) to shoot pieces of wool through a canvas backing which has a pattern sketched onto it.
 No knot is tied in the wool; rather a petroleum-based rubber backing is painted over the back of the rug to keep the unsecured strands of yarn from falling out.
 We have heard from clients that they have had issues with a strong petroleum smell radiating from their hand-tufted rugs, and have ended up discarding them as unacceptable for home use.
 Needless to say, besides not being environmentally-friendly in any sense of that term, hand-tufted rugs are not considered to be art, and do not have intrinsic value.
 A tufted rug is easy to spot because of the “backing” on the rug.
-No hand-made rug will have any sort of rubber backing on it.
+No hand-made rug will have any sort of backing on it, rubber or otherwise.

 The designations “hand-woven”